Dextroscoliosis is a type of scoliosis.

 - changes and difficulties with urination or defecation

 Scoliosis can have different causes.
 The most common type of scoliosis is idiopathic scoliosis.
-With this type, there is no known cause.
-Idiopathic scoliosis occurs in 80 to 85 percent of all people with scoliosis.
+With this type, there’s no known cause.
+Idiopathic scoliosis occurs in 80 percent of all people with scoliosis.

 Medical researchers suspect some people may have a genetic predisposition to developing idiopathic scoliosis.
 Thirty percent of the people who have this type also have family members with scoliosis.

-The remaining 15 to 20 percent of people with scoliosis experience one of the following:
+The remainder of people with scoliosis experience one of the following: